hyenasky/limnvm/README.md

 ![Running the Antecedent boot firmware](https://i.imgur.com/lHf2gbu.png)
 ## Running

-Modify the EMU variable in the makefile to whatever your Love2D 11.0 executable is.
+Modify the `./love` shell script to point to your Love2D 11.0 executable.

 Then, type `make run` in the project directory.